MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/2-create-project-plan.md

 12. In the prompt field, enter a space after the prompt and then type a forward slash (/).
 You must enter the space before the forward slash so that Copilot recognizes it as a request to attach something to the prompt.
 Your next step depends on whether Copilot opens a window for you to select the file:
      -  If Copilot opens a window after you entered the forward slash (/), then select the **Files** tab.
 Doing so displays the list of MRU files.
 Select the **Contoso CipherGuard Product Specification** file and then select the **Submit** icon.
      -  If Copilot didn't do anything after you entered the forward slash (/), then you'll have to copy and paste in the link to the **Contoso CipherGuard Product Specification** file.
 To do so, locate the file in your OneDrive account, open it in **Word**, select the **Share** button that appears above the Word ribbon, select **Copy link** in the drop-down menu that appears, and then back in this prompt field, paste in the link following the forward slash and select the **Submit** icon.
-13. Review how Copilot inserted features from the product spec into the project plan.
+13. Review how Microsoft 365 Copilot inserted features from the product spec into the project plan.
 While this looks good, you feel that the project plan is lacking in specific details.
 To address this issue, enter the following prompt:

     **We're almost there.
 Please break down each item on the report into multiple detailed steps**.
 14. Review the results.
 Now that the project plan is created, you MUST save it to a Word document. **You'll use this project plan document in the next exercise**.
 At the bottom of Copilot's final response, select the down arrow icon (**Export**) to export the contents of the response.
 A drop-down menu appears that allows you to select the type of file you want to export the response into.
 Select **Word**.
 An **Exporting** window should appear while Copilot exports the content to a Word document.
 The **Exporting** window disappears once the process is complete.